How to make a GPS tracker

 Now that the world goes remote, real-time fleet tracking is here to stay.
 Although passive navigation systems still reign supreme for the most accurate vehicle location data, things will likely change in the near future.
 No one needs a tracker that updates coordinates once in a minute or so.

 If all navigation systems and software made a switch to 5G, latency issues would never interfere with your fleet operations.
-With a 100x speed increase, this technology can help you track more vehicles and at greater distances without additional investments.
+With more than ten times more energy efficiency per gigabyte of traffic compared to 4G, this technology can help you track more vehicles without additional investments.
 5G is a boon for large fleet management, no matter how you slice it.

-With passenger car emissions hitting their all-time high in 2020, fleet managers should take matters into their own hands.
+In 2022, global passenger car emissions neared three billion metric tons of carbon dioxide (GtCO₂).
+Fleet managers should take matters into their own hands.
 One way to lower your carbon footprint is to include vehicle mileage tracking into your system.
 Along with switching to electric vehicles, this can make your business greener.
 All these trends have cropped up amid the IoT era.
 That’s because IoT makes a tracking system more flexible.

 The Internet of Things has a way of revamping industries, and vehicle tracking is no exception.
 Today, interconnected devices soak up GPS data like a sponge, communicate with each other, and squeeze insights into notifications.